hjuntan/tp/docs/UserGuide.md

 ### Listing all persons : `view`

-Shows a list of all persons in the address book.
+Shows the entire list of persons in the address book.

 Format: `view`